lucasjohnston/langchainjs/examples/src/README.md

 What you'll usually want to do.

-First, build langchain.
+First, build langchain-gpt4all.
 From the repository root, run:

 ```sh
 yarn